-Fumes and gases from welding and allied processes cannot be classified simply.
-The composition and quantity of both are dependent upon the metal being welded, the process, procedure and electrodes used.
-Other conditions which also influence the composition and quantity of the fumes and gases to which workers may be exposed include: coatings on the metal being welded (such as paint, plating, or galvanizing), the number of welders and the volume of the worker area, the quality and amount of ventilation, the position of the welder's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing activities.)
+Fumes and gases from welding and its allied processes such as brazing and soldering cannot be classified simply.
+The composition and quantity of both are dependent upon the metal to which the joining or hot work is applied, the process, procedure - and where applicable - the electrode or consumable used.
+Other conditions which also influence the composition and quantity of the fumes and gases to which workers may be exposed include: coatings on the metal being welded or worked (such as paint, plating, or galvanizing), the number of operators and the volume of the work area, the quality and amount of ventilation, the position of the operator's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing activities.)

-When the electrode is consumed, the fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section 3.
+In cases where an electrode or other applied material is consumed, the fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section 3.
 Decomposition products of normal operation include those originating from the volatilization, reaction, or oxidation of the materials shown in Section 3, plus those from the base metal and coating, etc., as noted above.
-Reasonably expected fume constituents produced during arc welding include the oxides of iron, manganese and other metals present in the welding consumable or base metal.
-Hexavalent chromium compounds may be in the welding fume of consumables or base metals which contain chromium.
-Gaseous and particulate fluoride may be in the welding fume of consumables which contain fluoride.
+Reasonably expected fume constituents produced during arc welding and brazing include the oxides of iron, manganese and other metals present in the welding consumable or base metal.
+Hexavalent chromium compounds may be in the welding or brazing fume of consumables or base metals which contain chromium.
+Gaseous and particulate fluoride may be in the fume of consumables or flux materials which contain fluoride.
 Gaseous reaction products may include carbon monoxide and carbon dioxide.
-Ozone and nitrogen oxides may be formed by the radiation from the arc.
+Ozone and nitrogen oxides may be formed by the radiation from the arc associated with welding.